JLockerman/FuzzyLog/servers/tcp_server/Readme.md

 A naive TCP based fuzzy log server.
 To run use

-    cargo run --release <server addr>:<server port>
+    cargo run --release <server port>

-yes, you need to specify the port.
+it will accept requests for any IP address at that port.